paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-007-international-bureaus-congresses-etc.md

 <a id="section-284c"></a>
 ## § 284c.
 Nogales Sanitation Project; operation by Commission; division of costs; contribution by Nogales, Arizona

-The Secretary of State is authorized, notwithstanding any other provision of law and subject to the conditions provided in this section and [section 277d–11 of this title](./chapter-007-international-bureaus-congresses-etc.md#section-277d-11), to enter into an agreement with the appropriate official or officials of the United Mexican States for the operation and maintenance by the International Boundary and Water Commission, United States and Mexico, of the Nogales sanitation project, located at Nogales, Arizona, and Nogales, Sonora, Mexico, heretofore constructed by the said Commission, which agreement shall contain such provisions relating to a division between the two Governments of the costs of such operation and maintenance, or of the work involved therein, as may be recommended by said Commission and approved by the Government of Mexico and by the Secretary of State on behalf of the Government of the United States: Provided, That no such agreement shall be entered into until the governing body of the city of Nogales, Arizona, has given assurances satisfactory to the Secretary of State that it will, so long as such agreement remains in force, contribute an equitable proportion, as determined by the United States section of said Commission, subject to the approval of the Secretary of State, of the costs of such operation and maintenance allocated to the United States.
+The Secretary of State is authorized, notwithstanding any other provision of law and subject to the conditions provided in this section and [section 277d–11 of this title](./chapter-007-international-bureaus-congresses-etc.md#section-277d-11), to enter into an agreement with the appropriate official or officials of the United Mexican States for the operation and maintenance by the International Boundary and Water Commission, United States and Mexico, of the Nogales sanitation project, located at Nogales, Arizona, and Nogales, Sonora, Mexico, heretofore constructed by the said Commission, which agreement shall contain such provisions relating to a division between the two Governments of the costs of such operation and maintenance, or of the work involved therein, as may be recommended by said Commission and approved by the Government of Mexico and by the Secretary of State on behalf of the Government of the United States: Provided, That no such agreement shall be entered into until the governing body of the city of Nogales, Arizona, has given assurances satisfactory to the Secretary of State that it will, so long as such agreement remains in force, contribute an equitable proportion, as determined by the United States section of said Commission, subject to the approval of the Secretary of State, of the costs of such operation and maintenance allocated to the United States: Provided further, That such equitable proportion shall consist only of the costs directly associated with the treatment and conveyance of the wastewater of the city and, to the extent practicable, shall not include any costs directly associated with the quality or quantity of wastewater originating in Mexico.

 ### Statutory Notes

-#### Amendment of Section
-Pub.
-L. 118–31, div.
-E, title LVI, § 5602(a), (e), Dec.
-22, 2023, 137 Stat.
-956, 959, provided that, effective Oct.
-1, 2024, this section is amended by striking period at end and inserting “: Provided further, That such equitable proportion shall consist only of the costs directly associated with the treatment and conveyance of the wastewater of the city and, to the extent practicable, shall not include any costs directly associated with the quality or quantity of wastewater originating in Mexico.”
-See 2023 Amendment note below.

 #### Amendments
 2023—Pub.
 L. 118–31 substituted “: Provided further, That such equitable proportion shall consist only of the costs directly associated with the treatment and conveyance of the wastewater of the city and, to the extent practicable, shall not include any costs directly associated with the quality or quantity of wastewater originating in Mexico.” for period at end.